 Monthly payments are convenient, but did you know many companies charge a little extra to cover the cost of administering them?
 If you can afford to pay your premium annually in one lump sum, chances are you’ll have paid less for your coverage at the end of the year.

-Increase your deductibles
+Increase your deductible

-Bundle your policies
+Bundle your home and auto insurance policies